 Dancer, Withrow Park

 Jillian Peever is a dancer, choreographer, and producer.
 Her training includes 6 years of post-secondary education, mentorships, and ongoing professional development.
 Jillian teaches dance and fitness for dance in Toronto at major institutions like the National Ballet of Canada, The School of Toronto Dance Theatre, as well as in public schools.
 In 2016 Jillian won a Dora Mavor Moore Award for her solo performance “The Mystery of Mr. Leftovers”, by Sharon B. Moore.
-She has danced for other choreographers such as Sylvie Bouchard, Angela Blumberg, Denise Fujiwara, Michael Greyeyes, Christopher House, and Lemi Ponifaso.
+She has danced for other choreographers such as Sylvie Bouchard, Angela Blumberg, Denise Fujiwara, Michael Greyeyes, Christopher House, and Lemi Ponifasio.

 Lisa Anne Ross